 When you apply for an Applied Bank Secured Visa® Gold Preferred® Credit Card, you could be approved in as little as 60 seconds.
 There’s no credit check required.
 You’ll just need to fill out a form with your basic information, including name, address, Social Security number, monthly income, and deposit amount.

-It can be difficult to understand how credit works, especially if you’re just starting out.
-If you open a First Progress Platinum Elite Mastercard® Secured Credit Card, you’ll get access to free credit education through the First Progress Card mobile app.
-The app also lets you check your VantageScore for free, so you can keep tabs on how your credit score is changing as you learn how to build credit.
+It can be challenging to understand how credit works, especially if you’re just starting out.
+If you open a The First Progress Platinum Elite Mastercard® Secured Credit Card, you can access free credit education through the First Progress Card mobile app.
+The app also lets you check your VantageScore for free, so you can keep tabs on how your credit score changes as you learn how to build credit.

 Most secured credit card providers will require you to have a checking account in order to be approved.
 OpenSky has no such requirement for its Secured Visa.
 Instead, you can pay your security deposit and fund your account using a money order or Western Union.
 This makes it a more accessible option for those who are unbanked or haven’t yet opened a checking account.